 - 2. To login to the NexPath Server, select the configuration that you want, and then click on Login. - 3.
 You can always return to the Configuration Management window as follows: At the top of the NexDial window, click on Tools, then Configure.
-The NexDial Configuration window will appear. - 4.
-If you are defining a new configuration, click inside the System Name box, then type in the system name assigned to your NexPath Telephony Server.
+The NexDial Configuration window will appear.

+- 4. If you are defining a new configuration, click inside the System Name box, then type in the system name assigned to your NexPath Telephony Server.
 If your system name is not available from DNS (Domain Name Service), or in the \Windows\Hosts file, then you must type in the IP address of the NexPath Telephony Server instead. - 5.
 Add your extension number and password to the boxes in this screen.
 The extension number is the number of the extension that you are controlling next to your computer.
 The password is a valid password on the NTS Server.
 The password must be the password of a user that owns, or has permission to control, the extension you have typed in the extension box.
 The owner of an extension has permission to control it, and any user with administrative privileges has permission to control any extension.
 If you enter the password of a user that does not have permission to control this extension, you will get a connection error. - 6.
 If desired, you can also specify the extension numbers of up to three voice mailboxes that will be monitored.
 If there is any unread voice mail in any of these voice mail boxes, an indicator will flash indicating new messages.
-If you do not wish to be notified of any voice mail, these entries may be left empty. - 7.
+The first voice mailbox in the list is the one that a call is sent to if the button Send to VM is clicked when a call is ringing in.
+If you do not wish to be notified of any voice mail, or send calls to voice mail, these entries may be left empty. - 7.
 The password you use must have access to voice mail boxes, in order for the voice mail window to allow access. - 8.
 Click OK when done.